Private yachts and small craft

 Advance Notice of Arrival

-The NZCS 340: Advance Notice of Arrival (DOC 284 KB) form will need to be completed and set to us at least 48 hours before you arrive in NZ waters.
+The NZCS 340: Advance Notice of Arrival (DOC 284 KB) form will need to be completed and sent to us at least 48 hours before, but not more than 1 month prior to arrival in NZ waters.

 The form can be downloaded and submitted to email@example.com.